 organized unorganized set up, and plenty of storage space for all my supplies and paintings.

-I sometimes wonder whether it was worth it to give up a coveted role in a tech industry giant, but the next moment arrives with a new chance to create something wonderful, and I forget all about that.
-I miss a lot of things about my old job, especially the people, but I am incredibly lucky to be able to do what I love, with the support of my wonderful husband who's always with me through thick and thin.
+I sometimes wonder whether it was worth it to give up a coveted role in a tech industry giant, but the next moment arrives with a new chance to create something wonderful, and I feel grateful for the opportunity I have to express myself.
 I plan to make the best of it and spend all my time creating things that make other people feel the way art makes me feel.